 - The finality of judgments in the chosen jurisdiction.

-IV.
 Use of an arbitration institute

 Arbitration clauses, in addition to choosing a jurisdiction and applicable laws, often identify a particular institute to administer the arbitration.